umbcdata602/howtos/README.md

 https://blackboard.umbc.edu/ultra/course

 * Click on the icon for the specific course of interest.
-    * This will open a popup with a purple "X" in the upper left.
+    * This will open a full-size popup with a purple "X" in the upper left.
     * The left-hand menu bar on this page opens with the configuration from the last time you were here
     * That can be confusing.
 So remember...
 * The left-hand menu bar has two main roots...